 Dental anxiety is extremely common among Americans.
 Between 50% and 80% of people have some level of anxiety about dentistry, and 20% of people say that dental anxiety prevents them from getting the care they need.

-If you suffer from dental anxiety in Tempe and you’ve been avoiding dental care, we understand.
+If you suffer from dental anxiety in Gilbert and you’ve been avoiding dental care, we understand.
 But it is possible to get the treatment you need at New Horizon Institute without fear, anxiety, and stress.
 Here are a few of our top tips on how to help reduce dental anxiety.

 It’s important to work with a dentist and a dental team that understands dental anxiety and is willing to make accommodations to help you feel more safe and comfortable.
 You should feel like you’re in a relaxing, safe, and judgment-free zone.

 Your dentist should be willing to discuss the causes of your anxiety, triggers, and other information at your initial comprehensive appointment.
 This allows them to deliver more personalized care that’s mindful of your anxiety.

 Bringing someone with you to the office during your appointment can be a great source of comfort, especially if it’s a close friend, relative, or other loved one.
 They can wait with you before your appointment to help you feel more comfortable, and may even be able to stay with you during your dental exam or other procedure.